 Click the orange button to the right to learn more about what you can start doing today.

 Don’t expect your oncologist to discuss the issue of dose reduction until you complain of debilitating side effects from your induction therapy.
-While every MM patient hopes to reach MRD negative status, their chances of reaching it are limited if their induction therapy leads to severe side effects such as peripheral neuropathy (PN) and neutropenia which can then necessitate dose reduction.
+While every MM patient hopes to reach MRD negative status, their chances of reaching it are limited if their induction therapy leads to severe side effects such as

 Evidence-based integrative therapies can both reduce toxicity of chemotherapy while enhancing the efficacy of those chemotherapy regimens.
 Integrative therapies can give you relief from multiple myeloma side effects.